 Here's one plant which was replanted to a bigger pot on a start of a season:

-Aji Bravo (C. frutescens) after turning it back to "normal chile plant" again
+Aji Bravo (C. frutescens) after turning it back to "normal chile pepper plant" again

 Read on to learn how to create your own bonsai chiles.

 You can use virtually any small pots you like, but most traditional bonsai-pots look very, VERY good!

 Bonsai-pots I selected for chile bonsais.

 Basically, you can use that you would use to grow chiles, but I prefer mild peat-based soil.

 As the root space is very limited with bonsai plants, you can use even higher fertilized soil with bonsai-chiles

 as the yield isn't the goal in this case.